 Encouraging readers to think about future challenges, this book will help them understand the kinetic modeling approach and how to apply it to solve real-life problems.

-Extensively used throughout the text for pathway visualization and illustration, the EPE software is available on the accompanying CD-ROM.
-The CD also includes pathway diagrams in several graphical formats, DBSolve installation with examples, and all models from the book with dynamic visualization of simulation results, allowing readers to perform in silico simulations and use the models as templates for further applications.
+Extensively used throughout the text for pathway visualization and illustration, the EPE software is available on the accompanying downloadable resources.
+The downloadable resources also include pathway diagrams in several graphical formats, DBSolve installation with examples, and all models from the book with dynamic visualization of simulation results, allowing readers to perform in silico simulations and use the models as templates for further applications.

 Table of Contents